 Granted my earlier visits had been limited to meetings with modular furniture makers and interior contractors, but charm was still the last thing I expected to find in Delhi.
 An insidious allure that gets under your skin even as you wilt in the heat and the pollution smothers your lungs.

 “Do tourists really get to know a city or its people in one short visit?” asked Meenakshi, my sweet blogger friend, dubiously, when I told her how contrary the grace and hospitality we encountered was to the brash, aggressive Punjabi stereotype we had expected to find.

-Perhaps not, and perhaps she is right.
+Perhaps not.
 We were, initially at least, insulated in the best part of town.
 The wide boulevards of Lutyens’ Delhi, the magnificent architecture of Rashtrapathi Bhavan (presidential palace), the impressive ceremony of the changing of the guard, and not least, our gorgeous, historic hotel: The Imperial.